roadwarriorslive/Pipulate/README.rst

 ########################################

-After you've installed Anaconda, run Jupyter Notebook by either looking for an icon named Jupyter Notebook in your Start Menu after an Anaconda install, or select Anaconda-Navigator from your Applications folder and Launch Jupyter Notebook from there.
-There's a few ways to get Jupyter Notebook running, but so long as something pops up in your web browser where you can choose New /
-Notebook: Python 3, then you found it.
+After you've installed Anaconda, run Jupyter Notebook by either looking for an icon named Jupyter Notebook in your Start Menu (Windows) after an Anaconda install, or select Anaconda-Navigator from your Applications folder (Mac) and Launch Jupyter Notebook from there.
+There's a few ways to get Jupyter Notebook running, but so long as something pops up in your web browser where you can choose New / Notebook: Python 3, then you found it.
 After you have a new Notebook, if you haven't done step #1 already, then execute:

     !pip install pipulate --upgrade